Caripson/Linux-disk-optimization/README.md

 # Linux Disk Optimization 2.0

+** Automated, safe, and flexible script to optimize disk, memory, and network parameters on Linux servers.
+Features backup/restore, logging, performance testing, and multiple optimization levels. **

 > **⚠️ WARNING: THIS SCRIPT CHANGES CRITICAL SYSTEM FILES AND PARAMETERS!**
 > - Always make a backup before use.
 > - The script overwrites `/etc/sysctl.conf` (backup is created automatically).